Applying to Attend Camp fYrefly as a Youth Leader

 Youth Leaders will receive an honorarium of up to $500.00 to compensate them for their volunteer time and any time they took off work.
 There are three levels that Youth Leaders may choose from to better reflect their budget:

 Youth Leaders who request the honorarium will receive it after Camp is over.

 Youth Leader Team Mentor

-The role of the Youth Leader Team Mentor will be focussed on mentoring and guiding the Adult Volunteer team, offering support with activities and debriefs, helping lead meetings and organizing the pre-camp training for Adult Volunteers.
+The role of the Youth Leader Team Mentor will be focused on mentoring and guiding the Adult Volunteer team, offering support with activities and debriefs, helping lead meetings and organizing the pre-camp training for Adult Volunteers.
 Pre-camp duties include liaising with the Camp Coordinator to plan and provide the pre-camp training and providing mentorship to the Youth Leader team leading up to camp.
 Youth Leader Team Leads provide approximately 12 hours of work prior to camp and camp training and will be compensated with an $800.00 honorarium.
 To apply to be the Youth Leader Team Lead, please select “Youth Leader Team Lead as a role in your application forms, you will also be asked an additional question about what motivates you to apply for the role of Team Lead.

 How do I apply to be a Youth Leader?

 You will be asked to answer the following questions in your application.
 Please complete these questions in advance, and copy and paste your answers into the form: